Geometric Manin's conjecture in characteristic $p$: Rational curves on Fano varieties in characteristic

 \begin{defi} Let $X$ be a smooth projective geometrically integral variety over a field $k$.
 We say that a rational curve $s: \mathbb{P}^{1} \to X$ is: \begin{itemize} \item free, if $s^{*}T_{X}$ is nef; \item very free, if $s^{*}T_{X}$ is ample. \end{itemize} More generally, suppose $C$ is a smooth projective geometrically integral curve over $k$.
 For any $r \geq 0$, we say that $s: C \to X$ is $r$-free if every positive rank quotient of $s^{*}T_{X}$ has slope at least $2g(C) + r$. \end{defi}

-A famous question of Koll\'ar asks whether every smooth Fano variety over an algebraically closed field of characteristic $p$ carries a very free rational curve (or equivalently, is separably rationally connected).
+A famous question of Koll\'ar asks whether every smooth Fano variety over an algebraically closed field of characteristic $p$ carries a very free rational curve or equivalently, is separably rationally connected (See \cite[Chapter IV, 1.10.1 Comment]{Kollar} and also \cite[Chapter IV, 1.13.5 Exercise]{Kollar} for a counterexample in singular cases.)
 We review known results on this question in the next two subsections.